OktarinTentakel/pattern-lab-basic-setup/readme.md

    - change `PROJECT_NAME` to your project's name
    - change `PROJECT_PREFIX` to a technical prefix for your project, which will be used for constants and storage names
+6. Maybe base your readme on this file, but be careful to remove all the stuff that is not relevant to your project and adapt the project naming and description
-6. Rework demo patterns into something representative for your project.
+7. Rework demo patterns into something representative for your project.